 “Edible Art has become quite competitive among our faculty.
 Each one tries to come up with an edible art piece that is more outstanding than last year’s -- that’s a tall order,” she said.
 “What’s even more fun about this exhibit is that not only do you get to admire great works of art, you get to EAT them too.”

-In addition to ticketed guests getting to “dig in” to art, live entertainment will be provided by TROY music professor Ray Smith and the University Jazz Ensemble.
+n addition to ticketed guests getting to “dig in” to art, live entertainment will be provided at 7 p.m. by the TROY Musical Theatre Ensemble.
 Wine and beer is also included in the ticket price.

 The Studio is located on East Walnut Street, across from the Johnson Center for the Arts.